-- They relate it relates to an existing or proposed property in the Parish; - They are it is subordinate in scale to the existing building; and - They are it is in accordance with the Character and Built Environment and Green Spaces policies of the Neighbourhood Plan, including the Neighbourhood Plan Design Guidance.
+- They relate to an existing or proposed property in the Parish; - They are subordinate in scale to the existing building; and - They are in accordance with the Character and Built Environment and Green Spaces policies of the Neighbourhood Plan, including the Neighbourhood Plan Design Guidance.

-Conformity with SKDC Planning Local Plan Policy: EN3 - Renewable Energy Generation EN3 Policies RE1: Renewable Energy Generation, and SBI - Sustainable Building,
+Conformity with SKDC Planning Policy: EN3 - Renewable Energy Generation

-Conformity with NPPF: Core Principles (Paragraph 17) 14.
-Meeting the challenge of climate change, flooding and coastal change
+Conformity with NPPF: Core Principles (Paragraph 17)

-- 130 The National Planning Policy Framework and Planning Practice Guidance for Renewable and Low Carbon Energy (para 17) support community-led initiatives for renewable and low carbon energy where they provide positive local benefit.
+- 127 The National Planning Policy Framework and Planning Practice Guidance for Renewable and Low Carbon Energy (para 17) support community-led initiatives for renewable and low carbon energy where they provide positive local benefit.
 The Community Energy Strategy (para 2) discusses how communities could develop solutions to meet local needs by:

 - Generating electricity

 - Generating heat

 - Reducing energy use

 - Managing energy demand

 - Purchasing energy

-- 131 The Neighbourhood Plan supports community-led initiatives for renewable and low carbon energy where they meet local needs and provide a positive local benefit.
+- 128 The Neighbourhood Plan supports community-led initiatives for renewable and low carbon energy where they meet local needs and provide a positive local benefit.